 Make sure the bulb you choose offers at least five to seven percent UVA and UVB radiation.

-UVA radiation helps your bearded dragon to remain healthy, stimulated, and maintain a healthy appetite.
+- UVA radiation helps the bearded dragon to remain healthy, stimulated, and maintain a healthy appetite

-UVB radiation is important in the beardie’s ability to metabolize vitamin D3 and calcium.
+- UVB radiation aids in the bearded dragon’s ability to metabolize vitamin D3 and calcium

-It is also recommended to avoid using the new compact florescent bulbs because there have been cases where the bulbs have burned the eyes of some bearded dragons.
-Stay with the florescent tube versions until the compact bulbs have been tested further.
+It is also recommended to use caution using the new compact florescent bulbs because there have been cases where the bulbs have burned the eyes of some bearded dragons.
+Until the compact fluorescent bulbs have had further testing, we recommend using linear fluorescent bulbs.

 The Zoo Med PowerSun UV Mercury Vapor bulb is an excellent choice that will keep your bearded dragon healthy and happy.

 As mentioned earlier, it is important to supply full spectrum lighting across the enclosure as much as possible.
 It is also important to place the bulb as close as possible to the bearded dragon so that it can take full advantage of the radiation emitted from the bulb.

 Keeping the bulb twelve inches or less from the reptile is ideal for good radiation exposure.
 Keeping the bulb farther away lessens the effects of the bulb and drastically reduces its power.
 Always follow the manufacturer’s recommendations for proper radiation exposure.

 We recommend to always house fluorescent bulbs in a fixture specifically designed for use with reptile lighting.
 One of the best fixture options is the Exo Terra Dual Linear Canopy Top.
 The Dual Linear Canopy Top can house two separate bulbs – a high output UV bulb and a visible light bulb.
 Using both bulbs in this fixture provides good UV exposure and enhanced lighting for good color-rendering.
 The highly polished aluminum reflector increases light, UVA, and UVB output by up to 100%.